 The final step in enhancing your subject’s eyes is making the lashes and lash line more prominent, darker, and richer.
 If you’re editing fashion portraits, you can use the smallest brush size and darken individual lashes – this is quite important for close-up images.

 You can start by choosing and adjusting the Burn effect in the Effect dropdown of the Adjustment Brush.
 After you’re done with darkening, you can also increase the Clarity a little bit – not more than +30.
 The eyelashes of your model will look much more vibrant after this edit.

-Just be careful not to cross the boundary between editing the eyes to make them look better, and editing them so much that they start to look bad.
+Just be careful not to cross the boundary between editing the eyes to make them look better and editing them so much that they start to look bad or unreal.

 If you want to learn more about capturing and editing eyes in portraits, feel free to check out the following links!